-Green Eagles are employees of the Office of Sustainability paid to learn, conduct outreach, and carry out other projects.
-Students learn about waste, recycling, and composting; energy and carbon neutrality; water and conservation; local, organic, and fair trade food; and many other topics throughout the school year.
+Green Eagles are employees of the Office of Sustainability paid to learn and conduct outreach to educate the American University community about sustainability on campus.
+Students learn about green transportation; zero waste; sustainability labeling and products; energy efficiency and carbon neutrality; water and conservation; local, organic, and fair trade food; and many other topics throughout the school year.

-One to two Resident Student Green Eagles are hired to staff each residence hall and work on engaging and educating their peers about sustainability.
-Keep an eye out for the Green Eagle in your res hall and ask what you can do to help!
+One to two Resident Green Eagles are hired to staff each residence hall and work on engaging and educating their peers about sustainability.
+Click here to find out which Green Eagles live in your residence hall, and ask what you can do to help!

-All Green Eagles are required to choose a year-long personal project to address a sustainability problem they've identified and want to solve or do research about potential sustainability projects.
-Tangible change has come out of Green Eagle projects in the past including transitioning to trayless dining at the Tenley Campus.
-Check out this year's Green Eagles under Quick Links to learn more about the students and their projects.
+Some Green Eagles choose to engage in personal projects to address a sustainability problem they've identified and want to solve or do research about potential sustainability projects.
+Tangible change has come out of Green Eagle projects in the past including the addition of bicycle repair stations on campus and the inclusion of reusable "to go" containers in the Terrace Dining Room.

 This mission statement was developed by the Green Eagles in February 2014.

 The mission of the American University Green Eagles is: